Level of Study

-The aim of the course is for the student to acquire and deepen their knowledge of selected aspects of Hinduism past and present and develop ability to think and argue critically about issues in the academic study of the Hindu traditions.
+The aim of the course is for the student to acquire and deepen their knowledge of selected aspects of Hinduism past and present.
 Special focus is on pilgrimage traditions, goddess traditions, Yoga, the social contexts and modern interpretations.www.uib.no/fag/religionsvitenskap/79247/temaomtalar-religionsvitskap

-Experience with communicating information and theories and to address problems concerning the topic as well as their solution about the subject in written and oral communication
+- has experience with communicating information and theories, and to address problems concerning the topic as well as their solution about the subject in written and oral communication

 Required Previous Knowledge

 The student should have a sound knowledge of English since the course literature and the lectures are in English.

 If combined, the outcome of credits will be reduced with 15 ECTS credits.